How to Customize the My Account Page in WooCommerce

 Changing the names of the tabs

-To change the tabs’ names, we can again use the woocommerce_account_menu_items filter.
+Once again, we can use the woocommerce_account_menu_items filter to change the names of the account tabs.
 If you have used the code snippet above to reorder the items, you can specify the tab’s name directly in that snippet.

 This produces the following output on the webpage:woocommerce my account-customization menu change text